MasterOminousDev/Ominous-Engine/README.md

 https://ninja-muffin24.itch.io/funkin

-IF YOU WANT TO COMPILE THE GAME YOURSELF, CONTINUE READING!!!
+IF YOU WANT TO COMPILE THE GAME YOURSELF, READ `building.md` OR CONTINUE READING!!!

 ### Installing the Required Programs